-The months running vertically on the left show the month a customer was acquired which was when they made their first purchase.
-A customer will always be associated with the month they made their first purchase, even if they purchase every nine months.
 Peel does not have a cut off date after which churned customers are considered to be new: customers only ever belong to a single cohort.
-As you look to the right horizontally, you see the retention rate so far for each month.
+As you look to the right horizontally, you see the retention rate so far for each month for that monthly cohort.
 It is a number that changes as each month goes by because you are still retaining or churning people as time goes on.
 The percentages go down only when customers stop purchasing in the future.